-The functional linear model, which corresponds to the case $p=1$ in Equation~\eqref{def:model}, has been extensively studied.
-It has been defined by \citet{CFS1999} who have proposed an estimator based on principal components analysis.
+The functional linear model, which corresponds to the case $p=1$ in the equation~\eqref{def:model}, has been widely studied.
+It has been defined by \citet{CFS1999} who proposed an estimator based on principal component analysis.
 Splines estimators have also been proposed by \citet{RD91,CFS2003,CKS09} as well as estimators based on the decomposition of the slope function $\boldsymbol\beta$ in the Fourier domain \citep{RS05,LH07,CJ10} or in a general basis \citep{CJ10b,CJ12}.
 In a similar context, we also mention the work of \citet{KM14} on Lasso.
-In this article, it is supposed that the function $\boldsymbol\beta$ is well represented as a sum of small number of well-separated spikes.
-In the case $p=2$, $\mathbb H_1$ a function space and $\mathbb H_2=\mathbb R^d$, Model~\eqref{def:model} is called \emph{partial functional linear regression model} and has been studied e.g. by \citet{Shin09,SL12} who have proposed principal components regression and ridge regression approaches for the estimation of the two model coefficients.
+In this paper, it is assumed that the function $\boldsymbol\beta$ is well represented as a sum of a small number of well separated spikes.
+In the case where $p=2$, $\mathbb H_1$ a functional space and $\mathbb H_2=\mathbb R^d$, the model~\eqref{def:model} is called \emph{partial functional linear regression model} and has been studied for example by \citet{Shin09,SL12} who proposed principal component regression and ridge regression approaches for the estimation of the two coefficients of the model.

-Little work has been done on the multivariate functional linear model which corresponds to the case $p\geq 2$ and the $\mathbb H_j$'s are all function spaces for all $j=1,\hdots,p$.
-Up to our knowledge, the model has been first mentioned in the work of \citet{CCS07} under the name of \emph{multiple functional linear model}.
+Few works have been devoted to the multivariate functional linear model which corresponds to the case where $p\geq 2$ and the $\mathbb H_j$ are function spaces for all $j=1,\hdots,p$.
+To the best of our knowledge, the model was first mentioned in the work of \citet{CCS07} under the name \emph{multiple functional linear model}.
 An estimator of $\boldsymbol\beta$ is defined with an iterative backfitting algorithm and applied to the ozone prediction dataset initially studied by \citet{ACEV04}.
-Variable selection is performed by testing all the possible models and selecting the one minimising the prediction error over a test sample.
+Variable selection is performed by testing all possible models and selecting the one that minimizes the prediction error on a test sample.
 Let us also mention the work of \citet{CYC16} who consider a multivariate linear regression model with functional output.
 They define a consistent and asymptotically normal estimator based on the multivariate functional principal components initially proposed by \citet{CCY14}.